Goopy3r/SVT/README.md

-# Network Guard – Network Security Monitor
+# SVT – System Visibility & Threats

-**Advanced Real-Time Network Security Scanner**
+**Advanced Real-Time System Visibility & Threats**
 A comprehensive network monitoring tool designed to detect, analyze, and block malicious network activity in real time.

 ⚠️ **Use only on systems you own or are explicitly authorized to monitor.**